 The Tour du Mont Blanc is one of the most classic hiking tours in the world and it has earned that veneration.
-The tour was originally created by linking a series of high alpine huts and lodges that were,and still are,used to access the precarious climb to Mont Blanc’s summit.
-In recent years however, the enigmatic mountain’s draw has led to a boom of fine dining.
-Four star hotels in the villages surround the mountain.
-Mont Blanc is now a world class destination and a fine addition to any adventurer’s bucket list.
+The tour was originally created by linking a series of high alpine huts and lodges that were, and still are, used to access the precarious climb to Mont Blanc’s summit.
+In recent years, however, the enigmatic mountain’s draw has led to a boom of fine dining.
+Four-star hotels in the villages surrounding the mountain.
+Mont Blanc is now a world-class destination and a fine addition to any adventurer’s bucket list.

 The Magic of Mont Blanc

 Mont Blanc.
 Not enough words can be written about the mysterious mountain.
-In the past it has served as a muse for romantic poets and painters such as Percy Shelley.
+In the past, it has served as a muse for romantic poets and painters such as Percy Shelley.
+When you hike the Tour du Mont Blanc, you will have incredible vies of this majestic mountain.
 It represented the most impossible goal for the first brave mountaineers and guides.
 Today the mountain remains just as impenetrable and mysterious seeming.
 Its rigid rock spires rising thousands of feet into the sky and its precarious and massive glaciers hanging over the valleys below.
 The Mont Blanc region is appropriately one of the most classic destinations in Europe.
 It has inspired multiple generations of adventurers.

 Hiking in Three Countries

-One of the unique charms of the Tour du Mont Blanc is that the trek passes through Italy, France, and Switzerland in it’s circumnavigation of the massive Mont Blanc.
+When you hike the Tour du Mont Blanc, the trek passes through Italy, France, and Switzerland in it’s a circumnavigation of the massive Mont Blanc.
 On the trek you will hike over mountain passes.
 In doing so you move between countries and cultures.
 It is one of the great joys of the trek to start your morning with a pain au chocolat and cafe au lait then end the day with a bottle of Italian wine and a large plate of antipasti.

 The Aiguille du Midi